 Almost all insurers give discounts for the use of approved security devices.
 These include disc locks, chains, and alarms and immobilizers.
 Odds are that you’ll want some type of security for bike anyway, but it’s worth running quotes both with and without additional security devices.
 The difference in insurance premium might not be worth the extra £70 you spent on that approved lock over a £30 oxford one.
 If you do declare any security devices you’ll need to use these when the bike is parked overnight at it’s official residence.
 Failure to do so could result in a reduction of any insurance pay out or an increase in your premiums.

 When assessing risk insurers take into account your profession and discriminate accordingly.
 You don’t have to put down your exact job title.
 Legally you can use any title that describes what you do.
 Don’t be tempted to lie though.
+I’ve have had a bad experience lying about the title 24 compliance.
 If you imagine you told your new title to someone who knew exactly what you do for a living, would they say that it is reasonable to describe yourself in this way?
 If they answer yes, then all is good.
 If they answer no then you’d probably better not do it.
 Just try and use your best judgement.

 Cover and mileage

 Work out the level of cover you need.
 By some bizarre form of logic, it can often be cheaper to take out comprehensive insurance on your motorbike than it is for third party fire and theft, so make sure you get quotes for both.